-This mysterious "green" bed has proved such a stumbling-block to commentators that they have found it necessary to postulate the existence of a shepherd lover, so stricken with poverty that all he could bestow upon his bride was a mean couch of grass.
-But the colour Green was at one time a widely understood emblem of evergreen or everlasting, and this explanation also rationalises the green horses of the Hindoo Sun god.
+(Dianysus (Bacchus) enthroued.
+(Pance, Bains de Titus, "a.
+12.2 419 was at one time a widely understood emblem of evergreen or everlasting, and this explanation also rationalises the green horses of the Hindoo Sun god.
 The Egyptians placed greenstone amulets in their tombs as representative of eternal youth and as a type of that which is everlasting, evergreen, fresh, young, and immortal.
-At the present day both Christians and Mohammedans in Palestine make vows to St George in case of danger and distress, and address him as "the evergreen green one."
-The "green bed " of Solomon would thus seem to be a poetic allusion to the everlasting nuptials of the Sun, and it follows that the "beams of our house" which "are cedar and our rafters of fir," have reference to the City or Temple of the Sun.
-The lofty fir-tree was the symbol of elevation," and the House of Cedar, incorruptible and strong, may be compared to the Temple of Solomon, the symbolic Nova Solyma, the New Jerusalem, the City of the Sun, the spiritual city which lay foursquare and whose length was as large as its breadth.
+At the present day both Christians and Mohammedans in Palestine make vows to St George1 in case of danger and distress, and address him as " the evergreen green one."
+The " green bed " of Solomon would thus seem to be a poetic allusion to the everlasting nuptials of the Sun, and it follows that the "beams of our house" which "are cedar and our rafters of fir," have reference to the City or Temple of the Sun.
+The lofty fir-tree was the symbol of elevation,"2 and the House of Cedar, incorruptible and strong, may be compared to the Temple of Solomon, the symbolic Nova Solyma, the New Jerusalem, the City of the Sun, the spiritual city which lay foursquare and whose length was as large as its breadth.3